Skip to main content

 Nootropics — Research Profile

-Nootropics are cognitive-enhancing supplements including citicoline, bacopa monnieri, lion's mane, phosphatidylserine, and alpha-GPC.
-The strongest evidence supports citicoline for memory and attention, bacopa for learning and recall (over 8-12 weeks), and L-theanine for calm focus.
+Nootropics are cognitive-support supplements; commonly used ingredients include citicoline, bacopa monnieri, lion's mane, phosphatidylserine, and alpha-GPC.
+Clinical evidence is strongest for bacopa (learning and recall over 8-12 weeks) and L-theanine for calm focus; citicoline is a widely used choline-based nootropic.
 Dosing varies by ingredient — effective nootropic stacks combine compounds targeting different cognitive pathways.

 Key Facts